dtoczala/watson-landing-page/docs/bluemix_tipstricks.md

 # Bluemix Tips and Tricks

+This content has been moved to the [Bluemix Landing Page](https://github.com/dtoczala/bluemix-landing-page) project on GitHub.
+It is being left here for reference, but is no longer being maintained.

 ## Informative and Interesting Links
 - The [Bluemix Help](http:/ibm.biz/bluemixhelp) page is an "unofficial" collection of links done by Lionel Mace.
 Nice collection of places to start from.
 ## Annoying pop-ups asking for your credit card